nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/JS_MAPS.md

 ![](../assets/map-visualization.png)

+By storing this metadata about the data when it's first retrieved, we avoid having to perform costly calculations every time someone wants to view the metadata.
+In a small application with limited data, you won't see many savings, but consider an application that retrieves hundreds, thousands, or tens of thousands of data points.
+Performing the calculations needed to get the sum, the average, and the standard deviation **every time** the user chooses to view it, then you run into memory issues, and performance degradation.

+It would be much more efficient to perform those calculations once, when the data is initially loaded, and store them.

 ## Practical Use

 Consider, for a moment, your personal site.
 Specifically, your blog entries.
 Imagine that you want your blog view to show the title of each article, and a short synopsis of each article when it is rendered, instead of the entirety of the article content.
 You also want to show what order each article is in the timeline of all articles.